TheEightBot/enterprise-application-patterns-using-maui/authentication_and_authorization.md

 This method ensures that the API can only be accessed with a valid access token.
-The middleware validates the incoming token to ensure that it\'s sent from a trusted issuer, and validates that the token is valid to be used with the API that receives it.
+The middleware validates the incoming token to ensure that it's sent from a trusted issuer, and validates that the token is valid to be used with the API that receives it.
 Therefore, browsing to the ordering or basket controller will return a 401 (unauthorized) HTTP status code, indicating that an access token is required.

-**Note:** IdentityServer\'s authorization middleware must be added to the web application\'s HTTP request pipeline before adding MVC with app.UseMvc() or app.UseMvcWithDefaultRoute().
+**Note:** IdentityServer's authorization middleware must be added to the web application's HTTP request pipeline before adding MVC with app.UseMvc() or app.UseMvcWithDefaultRoute().

 ## Making access requests to APIs